-His feature documentary "K2 Siren of the Himalayas" has won awards across the globe and is available on a variety of platforms including iTunes, Netflix and Vimeo.
+His feature documentary "K2 Siren of the Himalayas" has won awards across the globe and is available on a variety of platforms including iTunes and Vimeo.

-In 2014 Dave worked with Pacific Northwest Surgical Outreach, providing free surgical care to the people of Iquitos, Peru.
-He wrote about these experiences for the NPR global health blog "Goats and Soda."
+Dave has worked with Pacific Northwest Surgical Outreach, providing free surgical care to the people of Iquitos, Peru and wrote about these experiences for the NPR global health blog, "Goats and Soda."

-On May 24th, 2016 Dave reached the summit of Mt.
-Everest with veteran amputee Chad Jukes.
-He served as team USX’s filmmaker and medic on their 2016 Veteran Everest Expedition while also carrying out research on predictors of high altitude pulmonary edema.
+In May of 2016 he reached the summit of Mt.
+Everest with veteran amputee Chad Jukes while serving as team USX’s filmmaker and medic on their 2016 Veteran Everest Expedition.
+On Everest he performed ultrasound lung exams up to 7800 meters while researching predictors of high altitude pulmonary edema.
+More recently, he has examined altitude induced cardiac arrhythmia while climbing Denali and exercise efficiency during load carrying at high altitude in Nepal.

 Contact: daveohlson at gmail dot com